luiscoco/MicroServices-AzureFunction_CosmosDB-CRUD_operations/README.md

-# Azure Functions for CRUD operation with Azure CosmosDB
+# Azure Functions for CRUD operations with Azure CosmosDB

 ## 1. Prerequisite